hearsay

 Meaning

-2. Evidence based on the reports of others, which is normally inadmissible because it was not made under oath, rather than on personal knowledge.
+2. (uncountable, usually) Evidence based on the reports of others, which is normally inadmissible because it was not made under oath, rather than on personal knowledge.

-3. An out-of-court statement offered in court for the truth of the matter asserted, which is normally inadmissible because it is not subject to cross-examination unless the hearsay statement falls under one of a number of exceptions.
+3. (uncountable, usually) An out-of-court statement offered in court to prove the truth of the matter asserted (or the in-court testimony which recites such a statement), which is normally inadmissible (because it is not subject to cross-examination) unless it falls under one of a number of exceptions.

 Frequency